dartie/trainings/Pandas.md

 -Matt Harrison
 ```

-* it is built on top of Cython, therefore it has less memory overhead and runs quicker.
+* It is built on top of Cython, therefore it has less memory overhead and runs quicker.

 * Pandas allow users to avoid using a Python-like dialect and gets close to the C in terms of performance.

+!!! help

+    Cython is a compiled language that is typically used to generate CPython extension modules.

 ---#